 Can Dogs Eat Cranberries?

-And will he actually like them?
+And will your dog actually like them?

 The good news is that dogs can eat plain cranberries and plain cranberry sauce in moderation — but there are some things you need to know first.

-The Dodo spoke to Dr. Sada Grieve, a Fear Free-certified concierge veterinarian, and Dr. Zach Marteney, medical director at Meadowlands Veterinary Hospital in New Jersey, to find out how to safely feed your dog cranberries.
+We spoke to Dr. Sada Grieve, a Fear Free-certified concierge veterinarian, and Dr. Zach Marteney, medical director at Meadowlands Veterinary Hospital in New Jersey, to find out how to safely feed your dog cranberries.

 Dogs can eat plain cranberries in moderation.